prayash/deep-learning/deep-learning-keras/README.md

 Notice how the values are between a range 0 all the way up to large numbers in the `total_earnings` column.
 To use this data to train a NN, we first have to scale the data so each value is between 0 and 1.
 NNs train best when data in each column is all scaled to the same range.

 Along with `sales_data_training.csv` file, we also have a `sales_data_test.csv` file.
-The ML system will only be exposed to the training dataset, then we'll use the test dataset to check how well our NN is performing.
+The ML system will only be exposed to the training data set, then we'll use the test data set to check how well our NN is performing.

 Open up `preprocess_data.py`.
 Let's code: